 The internet is a fascinating place where everyone can share their ideas and opinions.
-It is a democratic forum, with little censorship (except for serious offences, such as hate speech and vulgarity).
+It is a democratic forum, with little censorship (except for serious offenses, such as hate speech and vulgarity).
 This means that we can enrich our knowledge day by day.
-But it also means that we can learn misconceptions, half truths and even purely false information.
+But it also means that we can learn misconceptions, half-truths and even purely false information.

 Today we will tackle the issue of Facebook™ ads myths.
 Most probably, you have done some Google searches and got a jumble of confusing and contradictory information.
 Facebook™ ads are great and will bring you lots of customers.
 Stay away from Facebook™ ads, they are a complete waste of time and money.
 Which one of these statements do you believe?

 Time to Shine Some Light into Myths about Facebook™ Ads

 At AdChief, we are committed to keeping our readers and clients informed and able to make the right choice about online marketing.
 We know that every dollar counts for you and you want to invest it wisely.

 In this article, we will deal with the most largely widespread myths concerning Facebook™ ads.
 Here is the truth about them:

 Myth 1: Aim for a Low CPM Bid

 CPM means cost per mille, that is, the amount you pay when your ad is shown to 1,000 Facebook™ users.
 “Oh, so I pay only for the fact that people see my ads?
 Then I should pay as little as possible!”

 It sounds apparently logical, but it is not if you understand the way Facebook™ ads are paid for.
 It is a bidding system.
 Thus, the highest bidder gets the highest quality audience, corresponding as much as possible to their audience criteria.
 And the lowest bidder?
 That’s right, you get the lowest quality audience, those users no one bids for because they never click on ads.
 Or, if they do, it is out of pure curiosity and they never even fill in a signup form.